-In 2016, OCRRA's "state of the art" food and yard waste Amboy Compost Facility, which was designed to ultimately process over 9,000 tons of institutional and commercial food waste annually, processed over 7,000 tons of total food scraps.
+In 2017, OCRRA's "state of the art" food and yard waste Amboy Compost Facility, which was designed to ultimately process over 9,000 tons of institutional and commercial food waste annually, processed over 7,000 tons of total food scraps.

-2016 brought growth to the Food Waste Composting Program with the addition of Arcadis, a local environmental design and engineering firm, and the LaFayette School Districts among others.
-OCRRA is currently processing over 100 tons of institutional and commercial food scraps weekly (a 50% increase over 2015).
+2017 brought growth to the Food Waste Composting Program.
+OCRRA is currently processing over 100 tons of institutional and commercial food scraps weekly.